The Black Ferns triumph in front of record crowd at Eden Park

 A review into the team’s culture followed, which resulted in the resignation of head coach Glenn Moore earlier this year.
 In came legendary coach Wayne Smith as director of rugby while Graham Henry and Mike Cron have also been involved in the back-room team.

 Smith has made significant changes to the squad – Les Elder and Eloise Blackwell, who had both captained the Black Ferns in recent years, have not been involved, for example – and New Zealand have shown improvement in 2022.

 They enjoyed comfortable victories over Canada, USA and Australia to win the Pacific Four Series, and beat the Wallaroos back-to-back again recently to lift the O’Reilly Cup.

-Ruahei Demant and Kennedy Simon will co-captain the Black Ferns at the World Cup, with Wayne Smith’s squad a mix of youth and experience.
+Ruahei Demant and Kennedy Simon will co-captain the Black Ferns at the World Cup, with Smith’s New Zealand Women’s Rugby World Cup squad a mix of youth and experience.

 Kendra Cocksedge and Renee Wickliffe have been selected for their fourth World Cup, while centre Sylvia Brunt is going to her first at the age of just 18.

 Smith has called in three players from the Black Ferns Sevens squad that won silver at the recent Sevens World Cup in Cape Town – Stacey Fluhler, Sarah Hirini and Portia Woodman.